toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

   - **EXPLANATION:** Giving Myrhh a monster weapon so she can be of some use in your party.
 - Paladin
   - Max SKL: (M) 26 → 27, (F) 27 → 28
-  - Able to use Axes.
+  - Able to use Axes and import axe animations.
   - **EXPLANATION:** Unpopular opinion, but I think the Paladin is outclassed by the Great Knight / General in this game.
 Perhaps it's because I play the game slowly that I think so...
 Anyhow, I made sure that the Paladin's Max SKL is at least equal to the General's Max SKL.
 Also, Paladins will